Home » money » Safer online shopping – what to look out for

 PROMISES, PROMISES!

-Be sceptical of adverts that shout at you, like ‘THE SECRETS OF GUARANTEED SUCCESS!!!’ or ‘HOW TO MAKE A MILLION!!!’.
+Be skeptical of adverts that shout at you, like ‘THE SECRETS OF GUARANTEED SUCCESS!!!’ or ‘HOW TO MAKE A MILLION!!!’.
 And don’t fall for this trick: ‘This is not a scam‘.

 Some scams will offer a ‘secret’ moneymaking method available ‘only to a select number of people’.
 But a typical scam reaches thousands of users.
 Also be wary of promises like “Congratulations.
 Our judges have declared you winner of a cash prize but you must respond soon” and “Your cash award is guaranteed and waiting to be sent to you” or “Don’t miss out on the best lottery in the world!”